Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Materials and Methods

-\begin{acknowledgement} The authors thank Doreen Steffen for TEM sample preparation, Nicole Volkmer for assistance in SEM measurements, Carsten Stemmler for his dedicated MBE maintenance and Bruno Fernandez for his support in sample processing.
-We are further grateful to Mingyun Yuan for critically reading the manuscript.
+\begin{acknowledgement} The authors thank their PDI colleagues D. Steffen for TEM sample preparation, N. Volkmer for assistance with SEM measurements, and C. Stemmler for dedicated MBE maintenance.
+They further acknowledge D. Mornex from Néel's SERAS platform for technical assistance in the development of the piezoelectric measurement setup.
+We are further grateful to M. Yuan for critically reading the manuscript.
 This work was funded by Deutsche Forschungsgemeinschaft (490935200) and Agence Nationale de la Recherche (ANR-21-CE09-0044) through the project Nanoflex, and supported by COST Action OPERA from the European Network for Innovative and Advanced Epitaxy, CA20116 (www.cost.eu). \end{acknowledgement}